Ebola – a serious problem or is it overblown?

 Ebola is a serious medical condition that is the result of the Ebola Virus (EBV).
 It is part of a family of viruses known as ebolavirus.
-It is largely known to cause bleeding both internally (inside the body) and externally.
+It causes bleeding both internally (inside the body) and externally.
 It can also be classified as a virus that causes Hemorrhagic Fever.

 One of the many causes for concern, is that this condition has a very high death rate – also known as mortality rate.